 Sure, the odds are stacked against retailers in today's competitive landscape, but still, many successful retailers emerge each year.
 As an investor, you can cherry pick the stocks of retailers that have the best qualities, or buy a group of them through an ETF to limit your risk.
 While you may never start a retail chain of your own, you should seek out the businesses that exhibit these traits when deciding which retail stocks to purchase.

-Disclosure: I do not own shares in any of the stocks mentioned nor do I intend to buy any over the next 72 hours.
+Disclosure: The author did not own shares in any of the stocks mentioned nor do I intend to buy any over the next 72 hours.
 Never buy or sell any stock based solely on what you read here (or anywhere else).
 Always do your own research.